hanthienduc/healhapp/README.md

   - !['Footer'](./src/assets/captures/movetop.png)
   - Move Top Button was using across all of the page
 - Top (page) (Component)
+  - How to access -> Menu -> logo icon and other not existed page
   - !['Top Page'](./src/assets/captures/top-page.png)
   - TopMain (component)
     - !['Top Main'](./src/assets/captures/topmain.png)